-ARTICLE XVIII

-General Wage Provisions
+ARTICLE XVIII General Wage Provisions

-- 1. In the application of the schedules of minimums in Article XVII, Wages, experience shall include all employment in comparable work.
+1. In the application of the schedules of minimums in Article XVII, Wages, experience shall include all employment in comparable work.
 Employees shall be classified as to the job title at the time of employment, transfer or promotion.
-Current bargaining unit job titles are reporter, photographer, copy editor, outdoors editor, editor of niche publications, deputy chief photographer, news designer and clerk. - 2.
-There shall be no reduction in salaries during the life of this agreement, except that pay above scale granted for a specific additional job function may be reduced if the employee no longer performs the additional function. - 3.
-The minimum wage rates established herein are minimums only.
+Current bargaining unit job titles are reporter, photographer, copy editor, outdoors editor, editor of niche publications, deputy chief photographer, news designer and clerk.

+2. There shall be no reduction in salaries during the life of this agreement, except that pay above scale granted for a specific additional job function may be reduced if the employee no longer performs the additional function.

+3. The minimum wage rates established herein are minimums only.
 Nothing herein shall be construed to alter or modify the right of employees to bargain for individual pay increases in their own behalf, but the Publisher agrees not to bargain with any individual employee for, or to enter into any agreement providing for, a wage or salary less than the minimum set up in this agreement or less than any wage or salary established between the Publisher and the Guild.
-Individual merit may be recognized by increases above the minimum. - 4.
-Pay shall be received every two weeks and shall be available to employees by direct deposit or check upon the employee's selection through the payroll system.
+Individual merit may be recognized by increases above the minimum.

+4. Pay shall be received every two weeks and shall be available to employees by direct deposit or check upon the employee's selection through the payroll system.
 The Employer may change pay dates with thirty (30) days prior notice to employees and the Union.
-The Employer and the Guild will work out details of the transition plan. - 5. (a) The job content of each job title set forth in Article XVIII, Wages, is contained in the job descriptions. - (b) No job content of job titles described in Section 5(a) above shall be altered except by mutual agreement of the parties on a new job description and applicable minimum salary.
-Should the Publisher create a new job, the Publisher shall furnish the Union with the proposed job description and the parties shall negotiate a new minimum.

-ARTICLE XIX
+The Employer and the Guild will work out details of the transition plan.

+5. (a) Should the Publisher create a new job title, the Publisher shall provide the Union notice. and the parties shall negotiate a new minimum or the placement within current minimums.
+If the parties cannot reach agreement within 30 days, placement within the current minimums or a new minimum will be decided by the Publisher.

-Expenses and Equipment
+ARTICLE XIX Expenses and Equipment